 We researched and found hundreds of user comments about Red Light Therapy to make this helpful FAQ.

-What are the side effects of Red Light Therapy?
+What are the side effects of Light Therapy?

-Red Light Therapy side effects may include skin irritation, rash, headache, burning, redness, and hair loss.
+Light Therapy or Red Light Therapy, side effects may include skin irritation, rash, headache, burning, redness, and hair loss.

 What are the ingredients in Red Light Therapy?